VH-ARQ. Short S-25 Sunderland Mk III. (Hythe)

 Built by Short Bros at Rochester, Kent as a Sunderland Mk III - October 1943

-Transferred to the R.A.A.F. and prepared at Mount Batten for delivery to Australia
+Transferred to the Royal Australian Air Force and prepared at Mount Batten for delivery to Australia

 Departed Mount Batten - January 27, 1944